 2. Haemato-biochemical and oxidative stress Examinations

 The haemato-biochemical changes are marked reduction in Hb, TEC, PCV, albumin, and increased serum SGOT, BUN, and creatinine levels.
-In addition, a marked increase was observed in gastric hormones (like gastrin, histamine, pepsinogen A&C, etc.) as well as stress hormone (like serum cortisol) levels.
+In addition, a marked increase was observed in gastric hormones (like gastrin, histamine, pepsinogen A&C, etc.) as well as stress hormones (like serum cortisol) levels.
 It is also reported that a significant reduction of antioxidant and elevation of oxidant levels leads to the generation of oxidative stress.

 3. Ultrasonographic Examinations